 The different colors on a brain map (the multi-colored options) are the power in that area of the brain.
 When the color is dark blue the power is very low.
 When the color is red the power is high.
 However, recognize that anything over 5uV will be red and power may increase to 20+ uV.
 If your map has more than 30uV, the data likely contains artifact and you may want to repeat the collection.

 Only four powers are calculated with the muse because the muse contains four electrode sites.
-The swirl of colors on the map is an estimate of power in that brain area based on the four known locations.
+Each pixel of color on the map is estimated from the power and position of the known electrode locations.

 Resting vs. in motion

-Resting collections average the power from every single epoch recorded in a collection together to get an averaged 1 second epoch of brain activity.
+Resting collections average together the power from every single 1 second epoch of data.
+The result is a 1 second epoch of data representing the average activation during a collection.
 In contrast, in motion collections only map 1 single epoch from the collection (the epoch closest to the end of the collection).
 The below shows which epochs are used in the calculation of each type of collection.

-In a resting collection, when the epochs are averaged, it gives you an accurate estimation of the general mood or brain state your brain is currently in.
+In a resting collection, the epochs are averaged.
+This gives you an accurate estimation of the general mood or brain state your brain is currently in.
 This calculation will smooth over any anomalous brain thoughts or activity that does not represent your current mood.

 In an in motion collection, only the second significant to predicting the outcome of your performance is mapped.
-It is important to note that timing collections to end as close as you can to the second you are interested in mapping is important.
+You should note the importance of timing the end of a collection as close as possible to the second you have interest in mapping.

 There are times when facial tension or poor connectivity can create artifact in brain data collections.
-This means that the brain activity collected has been contaminated with muscle activity or poor electrode connections and is no longer accurate.
+This means the brain activity collected is contaminated with muscle activity or poor electrode connections and is not accurate.
 If there is artifact detected anywhere in an epoch it is discarded when calculating maps.

 For resting collections, this means that only epochs containing no artifact are averaged together to make the map.
 Any epochs containing artifact are completely discarded and all the left over epochs are averaged to create the brain maps.

-For in motion collections, this means that the last second containing no artifact is mapped.
-If the very last second contains artifact, the second before is checked, and each second before until a second is found containing no artifact and that second is mapped.
-This is helpful in discerning the most important second because poor connection and facial tension are very common when you are moving so it is likely the program will find the last good second just before you start your movement.
+For in motion collections, the last second containing no artifact is mapped.
+If the very last second contains artifact, the second before is checked.
+Each second before is checked until a second is found containing no artifact and that second is mapped.
+This is helpful in discerning the most important second.
+Since poor connection and facial tension are very common when you are moving, it is likely the program will find the last calm second just before you start your movement.

-In the case that every single second in the collection contains artifact, a message will appear informing you all epochs contain artifact.
+Sometimes every single second in the collection contains artifact.
+In result, a message will appear informing you all epochs contain artifact.
 The message will ask if you would like to map a different collection or keep all epochs with artifact in the calculations and still create the map.